BrunoChampionGalvez/pdfizzai-back/OPENAI_SETUP.md

 # OpenAI API Configuration

-This document explains how to properly configure the OpenAI API key for the RefDoc AI backend.
+This document explains how to properly configure the OpenAI API key for the PDFizz AI backend.

 ## Setup Steps